Grandview Trail Private Tour

 - Tasty Trail Snacks & Picnic Lunch

 Originally used by native peoples of the Canyon, the Grandview Trail was rebuilt by miner Pete Berry in 1892 to access his Last Chance Copper Mine.
 Mining relics from a bygone era, far-ranging views and tremendous Inner Canyon scenery make this a perennial guide’s favorite.

 Our Grand Canyon hike begins on a narrow trail with dizzying drop-offs (not a good choice for children or in winter.)
 We descend down through steep switchbacks with the Grand Canyon laid out in front of us like a painting on a monstrously large canvas.
 The Colorado River can be seen winding its way west in the distance, and the East Entrance Watchtower is visible on the rim 50 miles away.
 We continue down through pine, juniper and oak forests to a saddle that gives us a wonderful rest spot with views into the adjacent side canyon.
 Our trail begins a long traverse across a broad slope and eventually pops us out at Horseshoe Mesa, where Pete Berry’s cabin is still standing and the relics of his Last Chance Silver Mine are visible today.
-With very ambitious groups, we can hike to the edge of the Mesa for stunning views or visit Cave of the Domes, the only cave in Grand Canyon National Park that visitors are allowed into (headlamps or flashlights required for the latter.)
+With very ambitious groups, we can hike to the edge of the Mesa for stunning views.
 We’ll enjoy a picnic lunch, take some amazing photos, and turn back to make our way back to the South Rim!

 (Important: We run hikes in almost all weather conditions and very rarely cancel.
 See our terms and conditions for information on cancellations and refunds.)

 Scale of 1-5.
 1 is least difficult; 5 is most difficult